VivFifie/yolo/backend/README.md

-This README describes how to get the vivfifie/yolo backend image up and running:
+#This README describes how to get the vivfifie/yolo backend image up and running:

-To install dependencies
+#To install dependencies

 npm install

-To start the server:
+#To start the server:

 npm start

-The app should start on:
+#The app should start on:

 http://localhost:5000

-To get the container up on docker:
+#To get the backen container up and running using the prebuilt docker image:

-To build the image:
+#Pull the image from docker hub:

-docker build -t vivfifie/yolo:v1.0.0 .
+docker pull vivfifie/yolo:v1.0.0

-Then run the container:
+#Then run the container:

-docker run -d -p 5000:5000 vivfifie/yolo:v1.0.0
+docker run -d -p 5000:5000 --name yolo-backend vivfifie/yolo:v1.0.0